Valeria won best poster award in the spring 2019 Master thesis research forum! Congrats, Valeria!

 News release on "UA researcher: Studying metaphors ..." in Arizona Daily Star.

 News release on "How the brain finds meaning in metaphor" in Science Daily.

 Valeria received travel grant from Graduate and Professional Student Council and Psychology Department Spring 2019 Scholarship!
 Congrats, Valeria!

-Vicky has a new paper in Brain Research on when concrete resources are taxed during the comprehension of metaphor, which is typically thought of as a form of abstract language.
+Vicky has a new paper on when concrete resources are taxed during the comprehension of metaphor.
 Please see the publication page.

 Rachel received the Summer Dissertation Fellowship from the College of Social and Behavioral Sciences for Summer 2019.
 She will use the funds to continue working on her dissertation examining how readers use context to interpret ambiguous phrases.
 Congrats, Rachel!

 Two posters accepted at the annual meeting of CNS (Cognitive Neuroscience Society) 2019: "Emotional language and healthy aging" by Matt (Li-Chuan) Ku and "Changes in the neural representations of abstract science concepts after metaphoric reasoning" by Vicky Lai.